MultiverseLearningProducts/swe/src/mod1/wk2/day3.md

 # Lesson 2
 ## Let's play with JWT!
 OAuth uses Json Web Tokens (JWTs).
+A JWT is easy to identify, it is three strings separated by a `.`.

-Here is an example of one.
+Here is an example:

+`eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJtZXNzYWdlIjoiSGVsbG8gZnJvbSBXaGl0ZUhhdCEifQ.XSYkatPu3LirweyU13rLWblqQRNvbqoJJ0qwX_mdYgM`

 Use https://jwt.io to see the secret message hidden inside this token!
 Create your own message and send it as a JWT in the chat!

-`eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJtZXNzYWdlIjoiSGVsbG8gZnJvbSBXaGl0ZUhhdCEifQ.XSYkatPu3LirweyU13rLWblqQRNvbqoJJ0qwX_mdYgM`

 A JWT is made up of 3 parts:
-* **Header** - which specifies the algorithm used to sign the token
+* **Header** - specifies the type of token and the algorithm used to sign the token
-* **Payload** - which contains claims
+* **Payload** - the information that we want to transmit and other information about our token
-* **Signature** - which verifies who sent the token
+* **Signature** - verifies who sent the token

 # Lesson 2
 Sign up to Auth0, a service which implements OAuth and is used by many well known companies including M&S to secure their Web APIs.